- Home

 DiNisco Design, in collaboration with William Rawn Associates.

-The new school will be an all-electric building featuring many sustainable features including increased open space, water reduction, optimized energy performance (ground source heat pumps), enhanced indoor air quality, daylighting and views, improved acoustic performance, and thermal comfort.
+The new school will be an all-electric building featuring many sustainable features including increased open space, reduced footprint, reduced emissions and embodied carbon, water reduction, optimized energy performance (ground source heat pumps), enhanced indoor air quality, daylighting and views, improved acoustic performance, and thermal comfort.
 In addition, the project will have a construction and demolition waste management plan to reduce construction and demolition waste disposed of in landfills and incineration facilities by recovering, reusing, and recycling materials.
 The site will include features such as native plantings and natural landscape elements to embrace the natural beauty of the surrounding area as well as educational opportunities.
 The new school will be designed to achieve green school status with the MSBA, receiving 4% more in reimbursement from the state.
 The project’s sustainability subcommittee is committed to review and recommend sustainable practices to the school building committee throughout the design process.

 Maintenance of our High School through the Decades